leepc777/Todo/README.md

 # Todo
 Being a busy full-time dad for a 6 years old first grader and a 4 years old preschooler, I need a simple App to maintain to-do-list.
-And also able to direct me to the locations in the lists by one click.
+When switing to the driving mode, it can show me photos about the location in the list and driect me to the destination by one click.

 ## Main Features